-7.1 Principle of Development - Impact on the Green Belt

-7.1.1 The application site is located within the metropolitan Green Belt.
+- 7.1 Principle of Development Impact on the Green Belt - 7.1.1 The application site is located within the Metropolitan Green Belt.
 Core Strategy Policy CP11 sets out that the Council will maintain the general extent of the Green Belt in the District and will encourage appropriate positive use of the Green Belt and measures to improve environmental quality.
 There will be a presumption against inappropriate development that would not preserve the openness of the Green Belt, or which would conflict with the purpose of including land within it.
 Development Management Policy DM2 notes that "as set out in the NPPF, the construction of new buildings in the Green Belt is inappropriate with certain exceptions, some of which are set out below".
 Relevant to this current application is a) New Buildings, which states "Within the Green Belt, except in very special circumstances, approval will not be given for new buildings other than those specified in national policy and other relevant guidance".
 Policy DM2 was adopted prior to the publication of the current NPPF.
 However, it was adopted after the publication of the original 2012 NPPF, and the Green Belt policies in the NPPF are not materially different between the two.
-On that basis, it is considered that Policy DM2 is in accordance with the NPPF and may be afforded full weight.
-The NPPF is considered to contain national policy and therefore relevant guidance and a relevant material consideration.
+It is considered, accordingly, that Policy DM2 is in accordance with the NPPF and may be afforded full weight.